NadiyyaHasaniyyah/Simone/README.md

 ## About FrontEnd

-We are using template from SkyDash, then we modify it again
+Template from SkyDash, then we modify it again
 - [Source Template SkyDash](https://themewagon.github.io/skydash/).

 ## About Backend

-We are using Laravel as Framework
+Laravel as Framework

 ## Simone